jessuni/shikwasa/README.md

 **play**

-`play(): Promise`
+`play(): Promise | void`

 Start playing the current audio.
-[Promise details](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play).
+In modern browsers and IE9+ it will return a [promise](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play#browser_compatibility) while pre IE9 it will return nothing.

 Updating audio via this method is deprecated, use `update` instead.

 **pause**